-Insignia is the sister ship to the country club-style Regatta and Nautica and offers itineraries that larger luxury and 5-star ships are unable to due to their size, all the while maintaining the ultimate in club cruising standards.
-Identical to her sister ships, the 30,000 tonne ship carries 684 guests with 400 crew members, offering one of the best passengers to crew ratios at sea.
+Sister ship to both Regatta and Nautica, Insignia offers an incredible range of itineraries that larger luxury and five-star cruise ships are unable to – due to their larger size – while maintaining the ultimate standard in club-style cruising.
+Identical to her aforementioned sister ships, this Oceania Cruises vessel carries around 684 guests at any one time and 400 crew; this is one of the best passenger-to-crew ratios at sea right now.
 With luxurious décor throughout, from the elegant public areas to the well-appointed staterooms and suites, as well as fine dining restaurants and plenty of places to relax and unwind (with or without a drink in hand!), Oceania Insignia is bound to provide an unforgettable cruise holiday.

 Entertainment onboard is as elegant, sophisticated and understated as the other ships in the fleet.
 Venues include: